Notre équipe dirigeante

 Group Chief Business Development Officer

-Willem joined Liquid Telecom in May 2015 as CEO for South Africa, while also leading the group's wholesale data business.
+Willem joined Liquid Intelligent Technologies in May 2015 as CEO for South Africa, while also leading the group's wholesale data business.

 In mid 2017, Willem was appointed Chief Business Development Officer to oversee the group's business development and expansion into new markets.
 In addition to his previous responsibilities, his latest role includes focusing on new market growth, strategic partnerships, large infrastructure projects and acquisitive growth.